 Day 3, Hekla Volcano and Landmannalaugar

-Today, we start by exploring the lava fields around Iceland's most notorious volcano, Hekla, known throughout Europe during the Middle Ages as "The Gateway to Hell.”
+Today, start by exploring the lava fields around Iceland’s most notorious volcano, Hekla, known throughout Europe during the Middle Ages as “The Gateway to Hell.”
 Hekla has erupted 20 times since Iceland was settled in 874 AD and most recently in the year 2000.
 From Hekla, we head into the highland area of Landmannalaugar, which features the largest geothermal field in Iceland.
 Its sculptural peaks are made of rhyolite, causing amazing colorization of the surrounding mountains.
-Here, we'll take an easy two-hour hike across a lava field to the rainbow-streaked Brennisteinsalda (e.
-Sulphur Ridge), surely Iceland's most colorful peak.
+Here, we’ll take an easy two-hour hike across a lava field to the rainbow-streaked Brennisteinsalda (e.
+Sulphur Ridge), surely Iceland’s most colourful peak.
 Afterwards, you may choose to take a dip in the natural hot pools nearby.
-We return to your hotel in time for dinner.

 Day 4, Gullfoss, Geysir and Thingvellir

 As we make our way back to Reykjavík, we visit the highlights of the popular Golden Circle route.
 We start with a short drive to Gullfoss, or Gold Falls, Iceland’s most famous waterfall.
 Our next stop is Geysir, the place giving its name to the phenomenon worldwide.
 After lunch, we drive to Thingvellir National Park, a UNESCO World Heritage Site, where we’ll go for an easy 2-hour hike.
 Surrounded by numerous volcanoes, Thingvellir is situated in a rift valley, where the North American and Eurasian tectonic plates pull apart, clearly visible at the great Almannagjá or Everyman’s Gorge.
 Thingvellir was the site of Iceland’s parliament between the years 930 AD and 1798.